Roderic

-Roderic (also spelled Ruderic, Roderik, Roderich, or Roderick; Spanish and Rodrigo, لذريق; died 711) was the Visigothic king in Hispania between 710 and 711.
-He is well-known as "the last king of the Goths".
+Roderic (also spelled Ruderic, Roderik, Roderich, or Roderick; Spanish and Rodrigo, لذريق; died July 711) was the Visigothic king in Hispania between 710 and 711.
+He is well known as "the last king of the Goths".
 He is actually an extremely obscure figure about whom little can be said with certainty.
 He was the last Goth to rule from Toledo, but not the last Gothic king, a distinction which belongs to Ardo.

 Roderic's election as king was disputed and he ruled only a part of Hispania with an opponent, Achila, ruling the rest.
 He faced a rebellion of the Basques and the Umayyad invasion.
 He was defeated and killed at the Battle of Guadalete.
 His widow Egilona is believed to have married Abd al-Aziz ibn Musa, the first Muslim governor of Hispania.

 Early life

-According to the late Chronicle of Alfonso III, Roderic was a son of Theodefred, himself a son of king Chindaswinth, and of a woman named Riccilo.
+According to the late Chronicle of Alfonso III, Roderic was a son of Theodefred, himself a son of king Chindaswinth and queen Recciberga, and of a woman named Riccilo.
 Roderic's exact date of birth is unknown but probably was after 687, estimated from his father's marriage having taken place after his exile to Córdoba following the succession of King Egica in that year.